Ngalula Mubenga

+Ngalula Sandrine Mubenga is a Congolese engineer, professor of electrical engineering technology, entrepreneur, philanthropist, and government official leading electrification initiatives in the Democratic Republic of the Congo.

 Early life and education

 Mubenga was born in Kinshasa and is the daughter of a United Nations diplomat.
-She grew up in the Democratic Republic of the Congo, France, Senegal and in the United States.
-At the age of seventeen she was hospitalized with appendicitis, and needed surgery, but the city had run out of power.
-This near death experience inspired Mubenga to become an electronic engineer.
+She grew up in the Democratic Republic of the Congo, France, Senegal and the United States.
+At age 17, she was hospitalized with appendicitis, and needed surgery, but the city had run out of power, nearly causing her death.
 Mubenga studied electronic engineering at the University of Toledo and graduated in 2005.
 She has three kids and a husband.
 Her master's research considered hybrid vehicles that included hydrogen fuel cells.
-In 2011 she became a licensed engineer.
+In 2011, she became a licensed engineer.
 Her doctoral research, also at the University of Toledo, involved the development of a bilevel equaliser, and was the first to combine an active and low-cost passive equaliser.
 The equaliser could be used to extend the battery life of lithium-ion batteries.

 Research and career

 Her research considers sustainable energy.
 After earning her doctorate she was appointed as an assistant professor at the University of Toledo.